 A listing agent is a real estate professional who represents the seller in a real estate transaction.
 The listing agent, or seller’s agent, lists the home for sale and works on the seller’s behalf to sell the home at a price and under terms that are best for their client.

 Listing Agent Vs. Buyer’s Agent

 In most real estate transactions, there are two types of agents: a listing agent and a buyer’s agent.
 Listing agents help sellers price, stage and market their property, show it off to prospective buyers and negotiate offers.
 A buyer’s agent represents the interests of the home buyer in a real estate transaction, and works to help them find their new home and negotiate a fair price.

 In some instances, a buyer and seller may use the same agent.
-However, this practice, known as dual agency, is frowned upon (and illegal in some states) as it can become a conflict of interest.
+However, this practice, known as dual agency, is frowned upon (and illegal in some states) because it can become a conflict of interest.
 If an agent does work with both buyer and seller, they should not work in the interest of either party; instead, they should focus on moving the transaction forward, which can be difficult to do.

 What Are The Benefits Of Working With A Listing Agent?

 Selling a home can be stressful, especially for first-time sellers who don’t know what to expect.
 A listing agent can help by taking on some of the burden and providing the information and resources needed to help sellers make informed decisions.
 Let’s look at a few tasks the listing agent will typically perform throughout the process of selling your home.

 - Provide professional consultation: A listing agent can help prepare you for the process by walking you through each step and telling you what to expect along the way.

 - Determine an asking price for the home.
 Setting a competitive price gives your house a better chance of selling for the highest price possible as quickly as possible.
 A listing agent will do a comparative market analysis (CMA) of your home to find the best price based on your home’s square footage, age, location and features.